2021 Registration opens at 11 am EST on Tuesday, February 4

-General registration for the 38th annual Key West Literary Seminar, “Reading Between the Lines: Sports and Literature” (January 9-12, 2020), will open at 11:00 am (EST) on Tuesday, February 5, 2019.
+General registration for the 39th Annual Key West Literary Seminar, “A Seminar Named Desire” (January 7–10, 2021), will open at 11 am eastern standard time (EST) on Tuesday, February 4.
 At that time, the pink button above will link to our registration site.
 Subscribers to our email newsletter will also receive the direct link to our registration site via email that morning.

 Tips and tricks for successful registration

 The annual seminar is a popular event with limited seating capacity.
-Every program for the last four years has sold out in twenty minutes or less, with each year going faster than the year before.
-This year, we are purposely slowing down the pace of registration by implementing a “queue” feature.
-The queue will manage the flow of traffic, provide everyone who arrives on our registration site at or before 11:00 am (EST) with an equal chance to register, and allow more time to complete each transaction.
+To manage the number of people wishing to register, our online registration process makes use of a “queue” feature.
+The queue will manage the flow of traffic and provide everyone who arrives on our registration site at or before 11 am (EST) with an equal chance to register.

 Please consider these recommendations as you prepare for registration day:

 - Subscribe to our mailing list to receive important registration-related notifications, including the direct link to our registration site on the morning of February 4.